 - Daily supplements that help most people function optimally are omega 3 fatty acids, probiotics, and vitamin D

-Wishing you joy and coziness this winter season and of course please reach out for help if you need it
+Wishing you coziness and quiet this winter season and of course please reach out for help and support if you need it from family, friends, healthcare providers, or a neighbor.

 Golden Milk Golden milk has many wonderful ingredients but the star is turmeric.
 Tumeric contains curcumin which is the main healing chemical constituent.
 Curcumin is anti-inflammatory, antioxidant, anti-carcinogenic, boosts immune function, and more.
 Enjoy!!